preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/synchronization/index.rst

 Note that rules for different user types can be set up.

+**Note!** It's very important that you set up rules for user types, as a user that doesn't match any such rules will have an "Unidentified" user group and are not, for example, available in people icker lists.

 FULL SYNC or FULL USER SYNC
 *****************************
 FULL SYNC syncs all properties for all users and groups.
 FULL USER SYNC syncs all properties for all users, but not for the groups.